 Integrating Cybersixgill’s extensive data with Maltego empowers users with contextual and actionable insights, and the ability to display it in Maltego’s graphical link analysis.
 Threat intelligence and SOC analysts, incident responders, and other cybersecurity teams will also be able to conduct dark web investigations to obtain a visual understanding of their threat landscape and accelerate incident response – in real-time.

 How Can I Start Using the Cybersixgill Transforms in Maltego? 🔗︎

 In order to use Cybersixgill, you need a Cybersixgill Client ID, Cybersixgill Client Secret as well as a commercial Maltego license.

 There are three ways to access Cybersixgill data within Maltego:

 - Enterprise Data Allowance: As a Maltego Enterprise user, you can access and install the Cybersixgill Hub item in the Maltego Desktop Client and directly try out the data.
 Each Enterprise user has the allowance to run 10 Cybersixgill Transforms per month for free.

-- Data Bundles : You also have the option to purchase a data bundle for Cybersixgill on a subscription basis in the Maltego webshop .
-Data bundles start at 250 Transform runs per month.
+- Data Subscriptions: You also have the option to purchase a data subscription for Cybersixgill on a subscription basis in the Maltego webshop.
+Data subscriptions start at 250 Transform runs per month.

 What Type of Information Can I Get from Cybersixgill? 🔗︎